 Now if you are worried about setting up Facebook Conversion Tracking you can follow this post : How To Setup Facebook Conversion Tracking

 Understanding the need for marketers to measure their social media performance, many social media sites provide built-in analytics tools for tracking engagement, likes, shares, etc. There’s Facebook Insights, Twitter Analytics, LinkedIn Company Page Insights, and Pinterest Web Analytics to name a few.
+Check out this post by Chuck Price on Search Engine Watch on how these 11 free tools will help you measure your social media success.

 Often times you will find tools like these are really handy at measuring your performance within the social media platform, but do little to show how your social media actions affect the bottom line or contribute to conversions, which usually happen outside that platform and on your own site.